CONDUCT OF EXAMINATIONS:

 (12) attempting or abetting in the commission of any of the aforesaid acts; concealing or mis-stating facts in any form or document submitted to the Board, shall be liable to such action as the Board may deem fit.
 A finding of fact arrived at by the Board or a Competent Authority or Committee or an officer appointed by the Board for that purpose, shall be conclusive and shall not be called into question in any executive, administrative or judicial proceedings.

-If an Examiner or a Superintendent or any other person employed in connection with an examination fails to comply with any instruction issued by the Board or any of its officers, or commits any other irregularity; or secures such appointment by supplying wrong particulars through mis-statement of facts, the Chairman or any officer authorised by him, may:-
+If an Examiner or a Superintendent or any other person employed in connection with an examination fails to comply with any instruction issued by the Board or any of its officers, or commits any other irregularity; or secures such appointment by supplying wrong particulars through mis-statement of facts, the Chairperson or any officer authorised by him, may:-

 (a) rescind the appointment; or